cirosantilli/algorithms/README.md

 -   <http://stackoverflow.com/questions/1586858/find-the-smallest-integer-not-in-a-list>

-    Find the smallest non negative integer *not* in an unsorted array of length `N`.
+    Find the smallest non-negative integer *not* in an unsorted array of length `N`.

     The array is stored in RAM.